 Institute Campus Teams

-A TRHT Campus Center team typically consists of a team leader and four team members, including at least one representative from a community partner organization.
-Team leaders are often senior academic or student affairs officers.
-Teams should be diverse and include individuals from various campus sectors who will be significantly involved in the projected TRHT work, as well as key campus and community stakeholders who could extend the reach of the TRHT Campus Center.
-Given that the goal is to prepare the next generation of strategic thinkers, teams should consider inviting students to participate.
-In the past, teams have included faculty, deans, departments chairs, community liaisons and members, chief diversity officers, and students.
+A campus team typically consists of a team leader and four team members.
+Team leaders are most often senior academic or student affairs officers.
+Teams should be diverse and include faculty from a variety of disciplines.
+Teams should recruit individuals from various campus sectors that will be significantly involved in the projected campus work, as well as key individuals who could extend the reach of the action plan.
+In the past, teams have included faculty, provosts, deans, department chairs, student affairs educators, registrars, librarians, and students.

 The online application consists of an information section and responses to the following prompts.

-- What is the campus and community context for this work?
+- What is the rationale for your team’s composition?